grantmacken/glider/README.md

 **DNS_DOMAIN**: The intial domain in the environment file is `localhost`.

-The `DNS_DOMAIN` key allows the [switching of dns domains](./docs/dns_domains.md) so you can work with domain in the development environment
+The `DNS_DOMAIN` key allows the [switching of dns domains](./docs/dns_domains.md) so you can work with a specific DNS domain in the development environment e.g. `example.com`

 ## The Podx Pod